-Named No. 1 Beach by Dr. Beach in 2005 and America’s Top Beach by TripAdvisor in 2008, Fort De Soto County Park’s pristine North Beach features soft white sand, clear waters, and great shelling.
+This park consists of 1,136 acres made up of five interconnected islands.
+Fort De Soto County Park’s pristine North Beach features soft white sand, clear waters, and great shelling.
 Nearby picnic shelters, grills, and playground equipment make it a favorite destination for residents and tourists.

 Egmont Key State Park is first and foremost a wildlife refuge, but the island offers excellent shelling opportunities and a chance to wander along secluded stretches of beach.

 Greer Island Beach

-Located on the west side of Gulf Drive just south of the Longboat Key Bridge on Longboat Key, this beach offers no amenities other than beautiful beaches and fishing … and that’s precisely what makes it special.
+Located on the west side of Gulf Drive just south of the Longboat Key Bridge on Longboat Key, this beach offers no amenities other than beautiful beaches and fishing.
+And that’s precisely what makes it special.
 With the crowded Coquina Beach just the other side of the inlet, this lesser-known destination is a perfect place for a romantic stroll at sunset.

-Recognized at 1987’s Great International White Sand Beach Challenge for having the “whitest and finest sand in the world,” Siesta Beach offers 2,400 linear feet of gulf beach frontage along with ball fields, concessions, a fitness trail, playground equipment, tennis and volleyball courts and special events scheduled throughout the year.
+Recognized in the 1987 "Great International White Sand Beach Challenge," for having the “whitest and finest sand in the world,” Siesta Beach offers 2,400 linear feet of gulf beach frontage along with ball fields, concessions, a fitness trail, playground equipment, tennis and volleyball courts, and special events scheduled throughout the year.
 Lifeguards are on duty year-round.

 Internationally known for a high concentration of prehistoric sharks’ teeth, Caspersen Beach boasts 177 acres of land and 9,150 linear feet of gulf beach frontage.
 Amenities include a boardwalk and nature trail, fishing, picnic area, and exceptional shelling.